Lakes of Bhutan: Glaciers and glacial lakes

 Bhutan contains some 2,674 glacial lakes.
 Some glacial lakes, such as Thorthormi Lake in Lunana Gewog, are not a single bodies of water but collections supraglacial ponds.
 Most glacial lakes identified as potentially dangerous feed into the Manas River and Puna Tsang (Sankosh) River water systems of north-central Bhutan.
 During a GLOF, residents of nearby downstream villages may have as little as twenty minutes to evacuate; floodwaters from one 1994 GLOF at Luggye lake took about seven hours to reach Punakha, some 90 km downstream.

 Where glacial movement temporary blocks riverflows, downstream areas may be threatened by glacial lake outburst flood ("GLOFs").
 Although GLOFs are not a new phenomenon in Bhutan, their frequency has risen in the past three decades.
 Significant GLOFs occurred in 1957, 1960, 1968 and 1994, devastating lives and property downstream.
 According to the Bhutan Department of Energy however, the majority of rivers in Bhutan are more susceptible to fluctuation with changing rainfall patterns than to flooding directly attributable to glacier or snow melt.

 For public safety, these glaciers and glacial lakes are maintained by the Ministry of Economic Affairs' Department of Geology and Mines, an executive (cabinet) agency of the government of Bhutan.
 The Department, as part of its environmental "mitigation projects," aims to lower the levels of glacial lakes and thereby avert GLOF-related disaster.
 One such glacial lake mitigation project, for example, aimed to lower water levels by five meters over three years.
 The Department uses silent explosives and other means it considers environmentally friendly in order to minimize the ecological impact of its mitigation projects.
 These projects, however, remain difficult to conduct because of the weather, terrain, and relative lack of oxygen at the glacial lakes' altitudes.
 As of September 2010, GLOF early warning systems were slated for installation by mid-2011 in Punakha and Wangdue Phodrang Districts at a cost of USD4.2 million.

 Lists of lakes

 List of non-glacial lakes

 Naturally occurring mountain lakes, though today fewer than glacial lakes, include several historically and spiritually relevant bodies of water.

 List of glacial lakes

 Glacial lakes in Bhutan far outnumber other kinds of lakes, and pose a particular risk to those living downstream in the event of a GLOF.
 Many of these lakes have appeared or grown after climate change, and the frequency at which they emit flood waters has increased. in recent history.

 Below is a list of the major glacial lakes in Bhutan.
-Many lakes appear in clusters, and may someday merge; for example, he numerous glacial lakes of Laya and Lunana Gewogs lie mostly within Jigme Dorji National Park along a handful of major glaciers.
+Many lakes appear in clusters, and may someday merge; for example, the numerous glacial lakes of Laya and Lunana Gewogs lie mostly within Jigme Dorji National Park along a handful of major glaciers.